Narwhal PBS Guide

 dmla | 24 Hours | 128 | N/A | 8 | Machine Learning Accelerated jobs that require a dmla (Dual-GPU MLA) node. | |

-serial | 168 Hours | 1 | N/A | 26 | Serial jobs | |
+serial | 168 Hours | 1 | N/A | 26 | Single-core serial jobs.
+1 core per hour charged to project allocation. | |

 bigmem | 96 Hours | 1,280 | N/A | 2 | Large-memory jobs | |